enix/ansible-logstash/README.md

 Still to do
 -----------

-- Write the role itself, for one
+- Add depends on java role for java8 installation

 Changelog